-MARK C. DILLON, Colonel, USAI Commander
+MARK C. DILLON, Colonel, USA

+Commander

 - 2-1.
 The potential for Alternatives C and E to affect Contra Costa goldfield and other listed and special status plant mitigation areas agreed to be dedicated to preservation was an important consideration in identifying the Preferred Alternative.
-Please see Essay Response 2: Identification of the Preferred Alternative, regarding the selection of Alternative B as the Preferred Alternative. - 2-2.
-STA met with Air Force Base staff to discuss concerns related to homeland defense and the flyover ramp proposed with Alternatives C and E. This concern was an important factor weighting against these alternatives in identifying the Preferred Alternative.
-Please see Essay Response 2: Identification of the Preferred Alternative, regarding the selection of Alternative B as the Preferred Alternative. - 2-3.
+Please see Essay Response 2: Identification of the Preferred Alternative, regarding the identification of Alternative B as the Preferred Alternative. - 2-2.
+The Solano Transportation Authority (STA) met with Air Force Base staff to discuss concerns related to homeland defense and the flyover ramp proposed with Alternatives C and E. This concern was an important factor weighing against these alternatives in identifying the Preferred Alternative.
+Please see Essay Response 2: Identification of the Preferred Alternative, regarding the identification of Alternative B as the Preferred Alternative. - 2-3.
 Based on discussions with Air Force Base staff, it appeared that Alternatives C and E would not interfere with helicopter flight paths since the flyover ramp would have been aligned roughly in parallel with the landing strip.
 Other considerations weighed in the balance against these alternatives, however.
-Please see Essay Response 2: Identification of the Preferred Alternative, regarding the selection of Alternative B as the Preferred Alternative. - 2-4.
-Alternative B has been selected as the Preferred Alternative.
+Please see Essay Response 2: Identification of the Preferred Alternative, regarding the identification of Alternative B as the Preferred Alternative. - 2-4.
+Alternative B has been identified as the Preferred Alternative.
 Please see Essay Response 2: Identification of the Preferred Alternative.